please scroll down

 Since 2024, WOMEN IN THE DARK has also been the focus of artistic research. „Combining art and science […] fulfills a long-standing goal […],“ says Dr. Müge Süer of the Halle Institute for Economic Research (IWH).

-The art of giving voice – a conversation between Laura Santini and Franziska Greber examines epistemic oppression and situates it within a broader critical reflection on Greber’s artistic practice.
-The contribution traces the development of her key themes and methodological approaches and outlines the conceptual and theoretical frameworks that underpin her work.
+The art of giving voice – a conversation between Laura Santini and Franziska Greber.
+In M. Porciello, G. G. Borghi & E. Errico (Eds.), La conoscenza negata: Marginalità e oppressione epistemica nelle Americhe (pp. 303–323).
+The contribution examines epistemic oppression within the context of Greber’s artistic practice.
+It outlines the development of her key themes and methods, together with the conceptual and theoretical frameworks that underpin her work.
 The artworks discussed in the conversation are accessible via integrated QR codes.

-Franziska Greber’s works have been exhibited internationally, including in China, India, Mauritius, Germany, Switzerland, and Italy.
+Franziska Greber’s works have been exhibited internationally, including in China, Germany, India, Italy, Mauritius und Switzerland.

 DISARMING SILENCE

-Franziska Greber in cooperation with the United Nations Institute for Disarmament Research (UNIDIR)
+Franziska Greber & United Nations Institute for Disarmament Research (UNIDIR)

 Palais des Nations | Main Building A, 3rd Floor, next to the Delegates’ Lounge/Salon Suisse